Lapin0t/phd-manuscript/main/02_games.typ

 $ A |-> X base.sum A base.sum G.game.client game.extA (G.game.server game.extP A) $

 We can apply this "fusing" trick not only to strategies but also to games.
-Quite satisfyingly, when forgetting about the passive positions games will morph into the well-known notion of indexed polynomial functors, or more precisely their type-theoretic incarnation as _indexed containers_~#mcite(dy: -0.7em, <AltenkirchGHMM15>).
+Quite satisfyingly, when forgetting about the passive positions, games will morph into the well-known notion of indexed polynomial functors, or more precisely their type-theoretic incarnation as _indexed containers_~#mcite(dy: -0.7em, <AltenkirchGHMM15>).
 As such, our notion of strategy will not directly be parametrized by a game, but more